777388/RRIF/README.md

 # RRIF
 Recursive remote command injection fuzzer.
-Inject into a server and have them execute every possible execution and send the requests to a server to be inspected as its running every possible binary execution.
+Inject into a server and have them execute every possible execution in binary and send the requests to a server to be inspected as its running every possible binary execution.

 Set up a listener on your end then hit this file remotely on a server